Table of Contents

 Neurosecretory substances are, for example, the hormones of the hypothalamus.
 They are produced in specialized neurosecretory cells.
 The hormones are transported to their target organ via the bloodstream.

 Mediator substances are chemical signaling substances that cannot be strictly separated from neurotransmitters.
 They can be produced in many different cells.
 They usually act locally because they can be degraded very rapidly.
-An example for a mediator substance is histamine.
+An example of a mediator substance is histamine.

 Differentiation According to Chemical Structure